inigofera/obsidian/📚The Will to Change. Men, Masculinity, and Love.md

 Men resort to rage/anger because they are homesick of their true, uninhibited self.

 Violence is the easiest, cheapest way to assert manhood.
-When men cannot show their masculinity by leading, impacting those around them, being influential or being successful, they resort to violence to reaffirm themselves in their manhood.
+When men cannot show their masculinity by leading, impacting those around them, being influential or being successful, they resort to violence to reaffirm themselves in their manhood and maintain [[Power]].

 Men expect sex to provide them with the emotional fulfillment that only love can give them.